Join our newsletter

 2.1 Missing data

-Sometimes you will have rows with missing values.
-Sometimes, almost entire columns will be empty.
-What to do with missing data?
-Ignoring it is like ignoring the holes in your boat while at sea - you’ll sink.
+Ignoring missing data is like ignoring the holes in your boat while at sea - you’ll sink.

 “Is missing data telling me something valuable?”